zhipeiwang/projpred_vs_spikeslab/README.md

 This repository contains all relevant code and information to reproduce the results in the master's thesis:
 _Comparing Bayesian Post-estimation Variable Selection Methods: Projection Predictive Variable Selection Versus Stochastic Search Variable Selection_.

-We compare the performance of two Bayesian variable selection methods—Stochastic Search Variable Selection (SSVS) and Projection Predictive Variable Selection (PPVS)—through two simulation studies: one in a low-dimensional setting and another in a high-dimensional setting.
+We compare the performance of two Bayesian variable selection methods Projection Predictive Variable Selection (PPVS) and Stochastic Search Variable Selection (SSVS) through two simulation studies: one in a low-dimensional setting and another in a high-dimensional setting.
 Two empirical datasets are also included to illustrate practical application.
 The full thesis is provided in this repository.

 ---
 # Directory Structure